MajinBook: An open catalogue of digitally mediated world literature: Introduction

 To bridge this gap, this paper introduces \emph{MajinBook}, an open catalogue designed to resolve this metadata challenge and unlock the full potential of these vast literary archives for cultural analytics.
 Our method leverages metadata from both shadow libraries and a social reading platform to construct a cohesive bibliographic scaffold.
 This scaffold binds available editions to their original work and first publication date, resulting in a high-precision corpus of over half-a-million books spanning three centuries, along with secondary datasets to foster future works.

 This paper is organised as follows.
-First, we introduce our data sources and their initial processing, namely the shadow libraries LibGen and Z-Library (Sec.~\ref{sec:shadow_libs}), and the social network Goodreads (Sec.~\ref{sec:goodreads}).
-We then detail our linkage strategy, its evaluation and outcome (Sec.~\ref{sec:majinbook}).
-Finally, we conclude our paper with some legal considerations about our endeavour (Sec.~\ref{sec:legal}).
+First, we introduce our data sources and their initial processing, namely the shadow libraries LibGen and Z-Library, and the social network Goodreads.
+We then detail our linkage strategy, its evaluation and outcome.
+Finally, we conclude our paper with some legal considerations about our endeavour.